openintegrationhub/openintegrationhub.github.io/docs/Connectors/ActionsAndTriggers.md

 - [ ] [lookupObjectByField](https://github.com/openintegrationhub/Connectors/blob/master/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md#lookup-object-at-most-1) including functionality to
   - [ ] the static list of readable objects
   - [ ] the static list of fields that can be searched

-## DocumentationGuidelines

-Adapter Repository Requirements:

-### Must Have

-#### README.md

-- [ ] Description of the application adapter connects to
-- [ ] List of environment variables that need to be configured (e.g. OAuth ClientID/Secret)
-- [ ] Description of the incoming message and outgoing message for each action/trigger (e.g. Update Contact Action)
-  - [ ] Description of any attachments generated or consumed for each action/trigger

-#### Component.json

-The component.json acts as an entry point for systems.
-It holds meta information about the adapters functionality and can be used in several ways e.g. to generate an user interface

-See the [AdapterJsonSchema](https://github.com/openintegrationhub/Connectors/blob/master/Adapters/AdapterJsonSchema.json) for a template to create the `component.json` file.

-- [ ] `component.json` should have a global `description` field filled.
-- [ ] `component.json` should have a link to the documentation, e.g. `README` file below
-- [ ] Each field in credentials should have a `note` on it explaining what exactly is required here (unless it's obvious, e.g. password)
-- [ ] Each field except `password` should have a `placeholder` configured with a meaningful sample (unless it's obvious)
-- [ ] Each trigger and action should have a `description` field configured explaining what given trigger/action does
-- [ ] Each field in the trigger/action should have a `note` explaining what expected to be there as well as meaningful example in `placeholder` which could be (for optional fields) a default value if field is empty

-#### Other Files

-- [ ] License file

-### Should Have

-#### README.md

-- [ ] Documentation for the authentication process (How to find API key, etc.)
-- [ ] Screen shot of the parameters for each action/trigger with sample meaningful values (if parameters are defined for given trigger/action)
-- [ ] Description of the parameters (if any) for each action/trigger
-- [ ] Sample of the minimum viable input (e.g. for updating or creating something) for each action/trigger
-- [ ] Description of the dynamic metadata generation rules, metadata discovery rules for each action/trigger

-#### AdapterFunctionalityChecklist.md

-- [ ] A copy of the [Adapter FunctionalityChecklist](https://github.com/openintegrationhub/Connectors/blob/master/Adapters/AdapterChecklists/AdapterFunctionalityChecklist.md) which tracks which functionality has been implemented in the component.

-#### Other Files

-- [ ] Logo - 128x128 PNG file with transparent background
-- [ ] Changelog

-### Could Have

-#### README.md

-- [ ] Version and compatibility information
-- [ ] Known limitations, may be with link to the issue
-- [ ] Contribution guidelines (they should be standardized)
-- [ ] License and copyright

-#### AdapterDescriptionAndDocumentationChecklist

-- [ ] A copy of this checklist which tracks completeness of the documentation.